 - During brief time as a teacher, I managed to mostly keep up a journal of my experience, which remains the most significant writing project of my life.

 - At one point, I was cofounder of a startup called Breakrs, which was a social network for music discovery built around a fantasy sports-inspired game dynamic.
-We were finalists of the 2013 NYU Stern Entrepreneur’s Challnge.
+We were finalists of the 2013 NYU Stern Entrepreneur’s Challenge.
 Unfortunately, there’s not much left of Breakrs to show, but it was a pivotal experience for me, in many ways.

 - I’ve become pretty avid about home automation, and you can read about one of my more involved projects, how I linked two ceiling fans to my SmartThings setup.